Create a curriculum that intentionally integrates science, technology, engineering, arts, and math (STEAM). ~ SAS Institutional Goal II

 SAS students use computer applications in almost all their endeavors, from physics simulations to art installations.
 Students have access to school-owned computers in the Agee Library and Tech Lab, popular locations for getting school work done.
 Tech carts provide additional computers for classroom use as needed.
 Most boarding students keep a computer in their room and take advantage of the campus-wide high-speed Internet access.

-Our classroom lab, which may be reserved by any teacher, has 18 Apple iMac computers.
+Our technology lab, which may be reserved by any teacher, is equipped with Apple iMacs.
 Sixth and seventh grade students take technology classes as part of their curriculum.

 Our technology lab is available to students 8 a.m.–5 p.m. if a class does not have it reserved.
-The library also has six desktop computers available for student use.
+The library is equipped with Windows desktop computers available for student use.
 The academic and administrative buildings and the residential houses are all WiFi zones.
 A firewall provides appropriate filtering of web content, viruses, and junk email.

 Students at our school are encouraged to use multiple hardware devices and to become adept at Windows, Mac OS, iPad, Chrome, and Android devices.
-Because our email system is Google based, student becomes proficient at using Google Drive, Calendar, Sites, and Contacts.
+Because our email system is Google based, student becomes proficient at using Google Drive, Calendar, Slides, and Sheets.
 It is common for students to collaborate on a shared Google document using Google Drive.

 The school's Student Information System (powered by RenWeb) allows students and families ready access, including mobile access, to homework assignments, class schedules, directories, and other information.